go-nunu/nunu-layout-advanced/README.md

 nunu new projectName -r https://gitee.com/go-nunu/nunu-layout-advanced.git
 ```

-This command will create a directory named `projectName` and generate an elegant Golang project structure within it.
+This command will create a directory named `projectName` and generate an elegant Go project structure within it.

-### Creating Components
+### Create Components

 You can create handlers, services, repositories, and models for your project using the following commands: